ThomasKaiser/sbc-bench/README.md

     7-zip total scores (3 consecutive runs): 7382,7407,7426

 *(this is a RPi 3 B+ with [latest firmware update applied destroying performance](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=217056) showing throttling symptoms followed by a Rock64 at 1.4GHz with Armbian standard settings passively cooled by small heatsink followed by an octa-core NanoPi Fire3 also at 1.4 GHz but with heatsink and fan this time)*

+**How to interpret 7-zip MIPS scores**: 7-zip ist all about integer CPU and memory performance.
+And by looking at the 'total score' (running on all CPU cores in parallel) you need to keep in mind that only a few use cases are really parallel and limited to 'integer performance'.
+That's why it's written 'server workloads in general' above since there overall performance scales well with count of CPU cores.

+If your use case is different (desktop, rendering, video editing, number crunching and so on that either depends more on single-threaded performance and/or involves floating point arithmetic, vector extensions or GPGPU), 7-zip MIPS are rather irrelevant for you since they do not even remotely represent your use case!

+With 'server workloads' in mind 7-zip MIPS give _an estimate_ of what to expect.
+A system showing two times more 7-zip MIPS compared to another will be able to run more (maybe twice as much or even more) daemons/tasks _as long as the stuff is only CPU bound_.
+How an individual daemon/task performs is a totally different story and needs to be checked (single-core 7-zip MIPS are available via left column in [results list](https://github.com/ThomasKaiser/sbc-bench/blob/master/Results.md)).

+With a system scoring 125% compared to another it's a different story and you need to examine individual results and your use case closely (time to switch from staring at numbers to [Active Benchmarking](https://www.brendangregg.com/activebenchmarking.html)).

+A nice example is comparing two ARMv8 server designs: [32 Neoverse-N1 cores (Amazon m6g.8xlarge VM) vs. 96 ThunderX1 cores (dual CPU ThunderX CN8890 blade)](https://github.com/ThomasKaiser/sbc-bench/issues/38#issuecomment-1019093501).
+Both systems share an identical multi-core score (~110000 7-zip MIPS) but any _real_ server workload will perform better on the Neoverse-N1 design.
+Single-threaded performance there is at least twice as high, memory performance way better and this will make the difference with real-world stuff unless the use case is really all about 100% CPU utilization on all cores all the time.

 ### [OpenSSL](https://www.openssl.org)